“I Have a Dream” Speech by Martin Luther King Jr.

 Let us understand the I Have a Dream Speech of Martin Luther in 10 simple lines:

-1. Martin Luther King Jr. inspired Mahatma Gandhi to make the world a better place using the weapon of non-violence.
+1. Martin Luther King Jr. was inspired by Mahatma Gandhi to make the world a better place using the weapon of non-violence.

 2. King believed in fighting for rights and peace.

-3. King learned from Mahatma Gandhi that it is important to treat everyone fairly, no matter what the color of the skin.
+3. King learned from Mahatma Gandhi that it is important to treat everyone fairly, no matter what the colour of the skin.

 4. The thought of keeping one’s viewpoint during a peaceful march was another idea that influenced the King.

-6. Like Gandhi, King Jr. wanted too wanted people to join together without racial discrimination.
+6. Like Gandhi, King Jr. too wanted people to come together without racial discrimination.

 7. King always found it appealing that Mahatma Gandhi stood up for injustice.

-8. Gandhi taught the king the power of love and forgiveness.
+8. Gandhi taught King Jr. the power of love and forgiveness.

 9. King Jr.’s vision of his people was inspired by Mahatma Gandhi’s broad vision for a better and fairer world.